crosscode-nl/ccopenlib/README.md

 ## VERSIONING

-When you decide to use a dynamic library, which is currently not supported, keep the following in mind:
+When you decide to use this project as a dynamic library, which is currently not supported, keep the following in mind:

 Odd major versions will not guarantee ABI compatibility.
 So 1.2.0.0 might not be ABI compatible with 1.1.0.0.

-Even major version will guarantee ABI compatibility.
+Even major versions will guarantee ABI compatibility.
 So 2.2.0.0 will be ABI compatible with 2.1.0.0.

 ## LICENSE
 SPDX-License-Identifier: MIT